Pre-Law Advisory Council

 Advisory Council Update

-The Pre-Law Advisory Council met at the Manhattan Country Club for their third annual meeting.
+The Pre-Law Advisory Council met in Regnier Hall for their annual meeting.
 The Council discussed program facilitation, fundraising, and improvements for the Office of Pre-Law Advising.

 Meet the Members